How to photograph food

 "It was shot at various stages of cooking," she says.
 "The sea bream is the absolute hero so it was vital to get the best looking fish available.
 A variety was bought from supermarkets and fishmongers.
 It's amazing how different they all look.
 I finally used this one from a local fishmonger because of its shape and colour and because its fins were still intact."

-It's important not to overcook your vegetables and meat or the colours will go grey and less appetising, Moore adds.
+It's important not to overcook your vegetables and meat or the colours will look grey and less appetising, Hilary adds.
 "Always ask yourself, 'would I want to eat this?'
 If the answer is 'yes' then you're on the right track."

 To really elevate a dish, Wesson suggests adding garnishes such as a sprinkling of pepper, a drizzle of olive oil or fresh herbs.